ConcordUSA/engineering-core-values/practices/refactoring/refactoring.md

 5. Clean code is easier and cheaper to maintain!

-#### Technical Debt and Causes
+### Technical debt and causes

-Technical debt reflects the implied cost of reworking code caused by choosing an easy solution instead of a better more involved approach.
-Technical debt is one of the main reasons you would want to refactor code, with the main culprits being:
+Technical debt is one of the main reasons you would want to refactor code, with the main cultrips being:

 1. Business pressure